mathewgaohu/Notes/LampedMassMatrix/GLL.md

 - FIAT package has something called GLL FiniteElement, which is only for 1D.
 The question is I don't know how to use it even in 1D. https://github.com/FEniCS/fiat/blob/master/FIAT/gauss_lobatto_legendre.py

-- (continued) and a quadrature rule called Gll Quadrature. https://github.com/FEniCS/fiat/blob/master/FIAT/quadrature.py
+- (continued) and a quadrature rule called GLL Quadrature. https://github.com/FEniCS/fiat/blob/master/FIAT/quadrature.py

 - (continued) and here is a test for GLL.
 You can see how the functions are used.